pbazard/tutorials/C.rst

    const char *ptr

-This should be read as ``[const char] pointer`` or pointer to a const char, **BUT** the value pointed at is **NOT** itself a constant; it can be changed by another pointer for example.
+This should be read as ``[const char] pointer``, **BUT** the value pointed at is **NOT** itself a constant; it can be changed by another pointer for example.
 One use case could be to provide access to a file, for example, in read-only mode for a certain type of users and in read-write mode for the owner of the file.

 Example program::